Bylaws of the Christian County Democratic Central Committee

 The Committee is hereby and shall continue to be affiliated with the Missouri State Democratic Committee and the Democratic National Committee, and is subject to the Constitutions of those organizations, which shall supersede these Bylaws when a conflict is determined to exist.

-The membership of the Committee will consist of one committeeman and one committeewoman from each township and ward contained within Christian County, in accordance with the Revised Statutes of Missouri (RSMo).
+The membership of the Committee will consist of one committeeman and one committeewoman from each precinct, township, or ward within Christian County, in accordance with the Revised Statutes of Missouri (RSMo).

 No person should be elected or should serve as a member who is not (for one year before the person’s election) both a registered voter and a resident of Christian County.
 (Chapter 115.607 RSMo).

-Each committeeman and committeewoman will be elected by the registered voters of the ward or township in which he or she resides.
+Each committeeman and committeewoman will be elected by the registered voters of the precinct, township, or ward in which he or she resides.
 The members of the Committee will meet in the county seat no earlier than two weeks after each primary election, but no later than the third Saturday after each primary election (at the discretion of the Chair of the Committee) to organize and elect officers.

 If any of the following events occurs to any county committee member, a committee vacancy will exist:

-Ceases to be a registered voter of the committee district in which he or she represents
+Ceases to be a registered voter of the precinct, township, or ward which he or she represents

 Convicted of a criminal offense other than a misdemeanor after his or her rights to appeal are exhausted

-No qualified candidate files for committeeman or committeewoman in a committee township
+No qualified candidate files for committeeman or committeewoman in a precinct, township or ward.

 The Chair will call a meeting of the Committee, notice given not less than thirty (30) days after such vacancy occurs and in such manner as specified herein.
 In the case of the absence of the chair, or in the event of a vacancy for any reason in that office, the duties of the county chair will devolve upon the vice-chair.
 (Chapter 115.621.1 RSMo)

-A majority of the committee will elect another person to fill the vacancy who, for one year next before his/her election, will have been both a registered voter of and a resident of the county and the committee district.
+A majority of the committee will elect another person to fill the vacancy who, for one year next before his/her election, will have been both a registered voter of and a resident of the county and the precinct, township, or ward.
 The person selected to fill the vacancy will serve the remainder of the vacated term.
 (Chapter 115.615 RSMo)

 Duties of Members